kwertyops/byte-of-python/src/function_return_values.md

 Key points:

-- The input for this function is an integer.
+- The input for this function is an integer bigger than 1 (our program would be improved if we checked for this condition).
 - The output is a boolean (`True` if `number` is prime, `False` otherwise).
 - It's helpful for boolean functions to have names that reflect that they return a `True/False` result.
 Here, `is_prime()` reads like a question that has a yes/no answer.
 When we call the function, the line
 `if is_prime(23):` makes sense when we read it.
 - A function should only perform one task.
 Here, the job is to determine whether or not the number is prime.
 The function does *not* output the result to the console.
 The function just returns the result to the line that invoked it.
 It's up to the caller to interact with the user.
 This philosophy makes for more flexible and reusable functions.
 - Within the loop of the `is_prime()` function, we can only return `False`, never `True`.
 Because only by completing the entire loop can we know that `number` has no factors (other than `1` and itself).
 The `return True` can thus only happen after the loop has completed.
+- The program could be made to run more efficiently by stopping the loop when `tester` reaches the square root of `number`.

 By placing the code to determine whether a number is prime into a separate function, we can now re-use it in  multiple ways.
 For example, here is a new `main()` function that outputs all primes less than `1000`: